IDEMSInternational/open-app-builder/documentation/docs/index.md

    This will be used to download any required binary assets, such as images or pdfs

 3. Download and install [Node](https://nodejs.org/en/download/)
-   This is the programming lanugage required to run the project
+   This is the programming language required to run the project

 4. Download and Install [Yarn](https://classic.yarnpkg.com/en/docs/install)
    This manages all 3rd-party code dependencies